Special Application Deadline: April 1

 - An earned doctoral degree in medicine, public health, or biomedical, behavioral, or social sciences.

-- A minimum of 2 years of postdoctoral research experience, including a demonstrated ability to engage in independent research.
+- Postdoctoral research experience, including a demonstrated ability to engage in independent research (recommended 2 years of experience).

 - Written assurance from an institution in the home country that there is a position to which the applicant can return after completing the fellowship.